-Again, you can do this consistency and placement practice with a partner, or using a ball machine.
+Again, you can do this consistency and do a placement practice with a partner, or use a ball machine.

-This is the next level of learning and improving your ground-strokes before applying it in a match.
+This is the next level of learning and improving your groundstrokes before applying them in a match.

 Here I will tell you a short story:

-Once I had a tennis student, an older gentleman who was well educated and accomplished professional in the medical field.
+Once I had a tennis student, an older gentleman who was a well-educated and accomplished professional in the medical field.
 He hired me to teach him how to play his forehand using a “modern” grip, the semi-western.
-Up to that point he was hitting his forehand ground-stroke using a continental grip (also called “hammer”).
+Up to that point, he was hitting his forehand ground-stroke using a continental grip (also called “hammer”).